 Sheila kills her husband at the start of the film with a smoking gun.
 We don't know how or why.
 All we know is men are banging on her door and she escapes.
-Great dialogue as she makes her ...
+There is a notable dialogue as ...

 See full summary »